Digital collaboration

 How to create a meaningful product vision

-Creating your product story starts with understanding the purpose of your product.
+Creating your product vision starts with understanding the purpose of your product.
 This ultimately boils down to three questions.

 • Why does your product exist?

 Below is a simple framework that can help your team.
-We recommend spending about 15 minutes workshopping your product purpose with your team.
-It can be tempting to spend days poring over various iterations, but try to time-box yourselves in order to work quickly and efficiently.
+We recommend spending about 15 minutes workshopping your product's purpose with your team.
+It can be tempting to spend longer on this, but working quickly and efficiently at this stage really lays the groundwork for getting to market fast.

 Outline the product's unique value proposition